ENG-629 / 2 crédits

 The course has 4 components:

-(a) interactive lectures on presenting and explaining in Engineering (15h),
+(a) interactive lectures on discipline-specific teaching practises in Engineering contextualised with recent advances in educational research (15h),

-(b) preparatory reading and online actitivites around research evidence on lecturing in Engineering (5h independent work),
+(b) preparatory reading and online actitivites around research evidence on teaching and learning in Engineering (5h independent work),

 (c) skills labs in which participants will give practice lessons and get feedback (20h), and